 Two Seattle Entrepreneurs Dish on Their Chat With Barack Obama

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Imagine pulling up a chair in a fine bakery, sipping on a latte...and having a personal, half-hour chat with President Barack Obama about your small-business concerns.
+Opinions expressed by Entrepreneur contributors are their own.Imagine pulling up a chair in a fine bakery, sipping on a latte...and having a personal, half-hour chat with President Barack Obama about your small-business concerns.

 That's what happened to three Seattle entrepreneurs yesterday at Seattle's Grand Central Bakery.
 Joining Obama, Commerce Secretary Gary Locke (who's a former Washington State governor), and Sen. Patty Murray were Grand Central owner Gillian Allen-White, Joe Fugere of four-location local pizza fave Tutta Bella Neapolitan Pizzeria, and Tiffany Turner of the Inn at Discovery Coast in Long Beach, Wash.
 (That's all of them in the photo above.)